TaranVH/2nd-keyboard/LUAMACROS/README.md

 9. Scroll down and find and change the filepath `C:\AHK\2nd-keyboard\LUAMACROS\keypressed.txt` to the correct location of keypressed.txt on your own computer.
 (If it is different.)
 10. `2nd_keyboard_if_using_luamacros.ahk` only has bare functions for proof of concept.
 You can write your own functions, or copy/paste some from from `Almost_All_Premiere_Functions.ahk`, but you'll probably need to modify them to fit your own system, by changing coordinates, windowClasses, colors, shortcuts, and so on.

+11. There is a startup script (runonstartup.bat) that you could use, requiring luamacros.exe in your PATH as well.

 ### Don't Panic!